 One of the most used pool cleaners is the skimmer basket.
 If left unclean, the basket will return small particles of collected debris from the previous cleaning into the water.
 So it might as well add new dust and dirt into the water.

 It would help if you cleaned the skimmer basket at least once or twice every week.
-Once clogged, baskets make water pumping much hard.
+Once clogged, baskets make the water pump much hard.
 Water circulation thus becomes a problem.
 In addition, a clogged skimmer basket reduces the lifespan of your seal pumps.

 Proper Maintenance of Pool Cleaners and Pool Filters